mdfarragher/DLR/Regression/HousePricePrediction/README.md

 $ dotnet run
 ```

+The app will create the neural network, load the dataset, train the network on the data, and create a plot of the training and testing loss for each epoch.

-The app will write the plot to a new file called chart.html.
-Open the file and check out the training and testing curves.
+The plot is written to disk in a new file called chart.html.
+Open the file now and take a look at the training and testing curves.

 What are your final RMSE values on training and testing?
 And what do the curves look like?
 Is the neural network overfitting?